Eric Jordan's 25 Factors Affecting Business Valuation™ Methodology

 |---|

-| Financials show what happened but not always why.
+Financials show what happened but not always why.
 Proper valuation looks past raw numbers to normalized earnings, owner adjustments, and sustainability.
-Anyone can read statements; experienced operators know when the numbers lie politely. |
+Anyone can read statements; experienced operators know when the numbers lie politely.
+We need to know why and how. |

 | Factor 4.
 Return on Investment |